accoumar12/labelizer-back/references/interface.md

     label: SelectedItemType | None  = None
     user_id: str | None = None

-select * from triplet_labelized where label is not null limit 1
+select * from triplet_labeled where label is not null limit 1